GUIDE: What are the steps to choose an ERP for a service company?

 • How are project margins calculated?

-• How is unbilled production reported?
+• How is uninvoiced production reported?

-• How are subcontracting costs tracked?
+• How are subcontracting costs reported?

-Global and activity-based reporting
+Global and activity reporting

 • utilization rate, staff activity rate, TACI